Madras Presidency: Languages

 The Tamil, Telugu, Malayalam, Kannada, Odia, Tulu and English languages were all spoken in the Madras Presidency.
-Tamil was spoken in the southern districts of the Presidency from a few miles north of Madras city as far west as the Nilgiri hills and Western Ghats.
+Tamil was spoken in the southern districts of the presidency from a few miles north of Madras city as far west as the Nilgiri hills and Western Ghats.
 Telugu was spoken in the districts to the north of Madras city and to the east of Bellary and Anantapur districts.
 In the district of South Kanara, the western part of Bellary and Anantapur districts and parts of Malabar, Kannada was spoken.
 Malayalam was spoken in the districts of Malabar and South Kanara and the princely states of Travancore and Cochin, while Tulu was spoken in South Canara.
-Oriya was spoken in the parts of the districts of then Ganjam and Vizagapatam.
+Oriya was spoken in the districts of then Ganjam and Vizagapatam.
 English was spoken by Anglo-Indians and Eurasians.
-It was also the link language for the Presidency and the official language of British India in which all government proceedings and court hearings were conducted.
+It was also the link language for the presidency and the official language of British India in which all government proceedings and court hearings were conducted.

 According to the 1871 census, there were 14,715,000 people who spoke Tamil, 11,610,000 people who spoke Telugu, 2,324,000 people who spoke Malayalam, 1,699,000 spoke Canarese or Kannada, 640,000 people spoke Oriya and 29,400 people spoke Tulu.
 The 1901 census returned 15,182,957 speakers of Tamil, 14,276,509 Telugu-speakers, 2,861,297 speakers of Malayalam, 1,518,579 were speakers of Kannada, 1,809,314 spoke Oriya, 880,145 spoke Hindusthani/Urdu and 1,680,635 spoke other languages.
 At the time of Indian independence, Tamil and Telugu speakers made up over 78% of the total population of the presidency, with Kannada, Malayalam and Tulu speakers making up the rest.